aeternity/aeternity/docs/cuda-miner.md

 Finally the actual installation of the miner binary is copying it to the node corresponding path, the documentation assumes the `epoch` node is installed in `~/aeternity/node` directory.

+The exact path where to copy the binary depends on the version of the node: you can find it by calling `ls -d ~/aeternity/node/lib/aecuckoo-*/priv/bin`.
+E.g. it may be something like `~/aeternity/node/lib/aecuckoo-0.1.0/priv/bin`: the following assumes this path though you may likely need to adapt it.

 ```bash
 cp priv/bin/cuda29 ~/aeternity/node/lib/aecuckoo-0.1.0/priv/bin
 ```